thogiti/thogiti.github.io/_posts/2025-10-02-MonadBFT-Mechanism-Design-Deep-Dive-Part1.md

 ---

-## 2) Protocol artifacts as mechanism components (story first)
+## 2) Protocol artifacts as mechanism components

 Consensus systems read like distributed plays: clients announce intentions, nodes interpret them, a messenger chorus carries lines across the stage, and the pacemaker keeps time.
 MonadBFT renders this play in Rust.
-Each artifact below is simultaneously a **software component** and a **mechanism element**—a point where incentives, information, and control meet code.
+Each artifact below is simultaneously a **software component** and a **mechanism element**, a point where incentives, information, and control meet code.

 Economically, preserving the linear happy path doesn’t just lower latency; it lowers the marginal cost of participation so smaller validators remain competitive, directly pushing against centralization pressure.

 ### 2.1 From client intent to on-chain commitment

 A typical round begins outside the validator set.
-Clients speak JSON-RPC; the node translates intent into candidate state transitions; consensus determines the order in which those transitions become law.
+Clients speak JSON-RPC; the node translates intent into candidate state transitions; consensus determines the order in which those transitions become law[^4].

 ![Core Consensus and Transaction Flow](/assets/images/2025/MonadBFT-Core-Consensus-and-Transaction-Flow.svg)
 _Figure: ingress → tx admission → propose/vote (QC/TC) → commit → RPC externalization._